 The initial section of the Lantau Trail is an easy walk, shaded by a canopy of trees.
 The trail is moderately undulating, with easy inclines and steps.

-Shortly into the hike, the trail runs parallel with a paved road.
+Shortly into the hike, the trail runs parallel to a paved road.
 Stay on the dirt trail and climb the steps.

 At the end of the steps is a helipad.
 From the helipad, you get the first and last views of Silvermine Bay.